 You can only access a Federated data source from a system function.

 You cannot connect to a Federated data source via the wire protocol.

 You cannot define roles and permissions for a Federated data source.

 You cannot set a read preference for a Federated data source.

 You cannot create a database trigger on a Federated data source.

-You cannot use a Federated data source as your app's synced cluster.
+You cannot use a Federated data source as your app's Device Sync cluster.